NoXystics/Arduino-RVM/README.md

      $conn->close();
   } else {
-     echo "Points is not set";
+     echo "Data is not set";
   }

   ?>

   ```

-  > [!IMPORTANT]
-  > It's very recommended to create a mySQL user account that can connect to your mySQL database from localhost only for security reasons

   ### Step 4: Connect Pins
   Connect the pins: